Joe Kelly (comics writer): Career

 Kelly attended Freeport High School and went on to receive his MFA at New York University's Tisch School of the Arts, where he still teaches Writing for Animation/Writing for Comics.
 At NYU, he was recruited into Marvel Comics' editor James Felder's Stan-hattan Project, a program that trained potential comic book writers at the university.
 After six months of working in the class, Felder offered Kelly a job scripting Fantastic Four 2099 over a Karl Kesel plot.
 Kelly took the assignment, but his first published work for Marvel was 1996's 2099: World of Tomorrow #1–8 and Marvel Fanfare vol.2 #2–3.

 In 1997, Kelly began his first monthly assignment, Deadpool, initially pencilled by Ed McGuinness.
 The title was immediately well received by fans and critics.
-At one point it was due to be cancelled with #25, but a write-in and Internet campaign by fans led Marvel to reverse their decision.
+At one point it was due to be canceled with #25, but a write-in and Internet campaign by fans led Marvel to reverse their decision.
 Kelly left the title with #33 in 1999.
 In 1997, Kelly also became the writer of Daredevil, on which he was accompanied by well-known Daredevil artist Gene Colan.

 At around the same time he produced a Daredevil/Deadpool '97 Annual with artist Bernard Chang which pitted the two characters against each other and was generally well received.
 Kelly left Daredevil with #375 in 1998.

 Kelly's next major Marvel assignment was in late 1997, at the company's then bestselling title, X-Men, where he worked with penciller Carlos Pacheco.
 However, Kelly's stint on the title, and his friend Steven T. Seagle's run on sister title Uncanny X-Men, was cut short when the creators quit, blaming constant editorial interference.
 Kelly's last issue was #85 in 1999.

 Kelly then began to work for Marvel's competitor DC Comics, specifically their Action Comics title starring Superman with #760 in October 1999.
 He stayed on the title for almost five years (up until #813, May 2004), working mainly with penciller Pasqual Ferry.

 During this run he authored "What's So Funny About Truth, Justice & the American Way?" in Action Comics #775, which introduced The Elite (an Authority-like team of anti-heroes) and their leader Manchester Black.
 That issue was called "the single best issue of a comic book written in the year 2001" by Wizard Magazine.

 In December 2000, Kelly had a short stint as writer on the Superboy comic (#83–93), again mostly working with his Action Comics collaborator Ferry.